Fall Tour

 PDF Files as well as GPS files through our event on Ride with GPS

-Suggest Starting Times: All routes open at 6:30am.
-If you want to ride with a group we are suggesting the following start times: 100 mile at 7:00, 75 mile at 7:30, 50 mile at 8:00, 25 mile at 8:30 and 18 mile at 9:00.
+Suggest Starting Times: All routes open at 7:00 am.
+If you want to ride with a group we are suggesting the following start times: 100 mile at 7:00, 75 mile at 7:30, 50 mile at 8:00, and the 25 mile at 8:30.
 Century riders should begin no later than 8:00am.
-All riders must plan to complete their rides by 3:00pm when all routes close and SAG support ends.
+All riders must plan to complete their rides by 3:00 pm when all routes close and SAG support ends.

 Obey all applicable traffic laws.